-The event should be recorded on an EHA form.
+The event should be recorded in the school's safeguarding record system.
 If this is a situation that occurs regularly, then Heads/Managers would want to complete a full EHA form with the parent and possibly get help for them from local drug and alcohol services, accessed through your Primary Care Trust.